 Body pump.
 The first one for two weeks and boy did I feel it.
-Didn’t help that I upped my weights and nearly killed myself.
+It idn’t help that I upped my weights and nearly killed myself.
 To add insult to injury I ran home after the class.

 Today Ange and I were in search of fancy dress costumes for her, Nigel and Gareth.
 A tall order by any stretch of the imagination.
 In true Ange fashion she managed to find pretty much everything.

 As a reward for our rummaging we went to sushi train.
 A really fun experience – if you haven’t done it yet its worth a try.
 The food is on a conveyer belt which travels in a large loop around the restaurant.
 When you see something you like you take it off the conveyer belt and its yours.
-Each dish is on a coloured plate – the price is determined by the colour.
+Each dish is on a coloured plate – the price is determined by the colour of the plate.
 We scoffed 7 plates of varying colour.
 Priceless!
 You’ll be pleased to know I forgot to take a picture of this meal.
 Too carried away with the fun of it all!

 Before dinner we stopped by Neil Hawkins park on the edge of Joondalup lake in search of kangaroos.
 Alas they eluded us tonight.
 But the sunset was lovely and the air was filled with the sound of birds.
 More tree pictures!!!

 Curry for dinner and a mammoth travel blog updating session.
 It’s so easy to get behind.
 It needs to be a daily ritual!
 Now off to bed.